IQuOD/duplicated_checking_IQuOD/README.md

 * The performance and robustness of **DC_OCEAN** have been thoroughly analyzed and evaluated in a scientific peer-reviewed journal (refer to Song et al., 2024; FMS).
 * This software also partly contributes to the International Quality-controlled Ocean Database (IQuOD ) Task Team, specifically the Duplicate Checking Task Team, the **DC_OCEAN** has been adopted and recommended by IQuOD.
-* **DC_OCEAN** utilizes 'DNA' algorithms, which employ mathematical, statistical methods like the entropy weight method and principal component analysis to establish a unique 'DNA' for each profile.
+* **DC_OCEAN** calculates the Profile Summary Score (PSS), which employ mathematical, statistical methods like the entropy weight method and principal component analysis (PCA) to establish a unique numerical value for each profile.
 This approach offers greater flexibility in comparisons and significantly reduces the time complexity of the screening process, all while ensuring screening accuracy.

 #### 2.1 Composition for DC_OECAN

 **The DC_OCEAN is composed of two main components:**

-* **The first component** involves the processing of metadata by calculating their corresponding 'DNA' for each profile.
+* **The first component** involves the processing of metadata by calculating their corresponding PSS for each profile.
 These files are stored in the 'support' folder.

 * **The second component** is the core program of DC_OCEAN, designed to determine whether potential duplicate pairs are real duplicates or not.